Forming a consortium

 Changes to the consortium's membership

 We recognise arrangements in relation to consortia may be subject to future change.
-When completing your PQQ and tender, your response should show the arrangements currently in place.
+When completing your SQ and/or tender, your response should show the arrangements currently in place.